12: Just Another Body

 Maybe she went all Solver and had to rebuild herself from sun-scorched atoms.
 That was possible, right?
 They’d gotten close to the spire before the end.
 Too dark to see the distant tower, if it was near — but she would recognize the city blocks around it, and this wasn’t it at all.
 No trees left in the urban sprawl.

 And the crash-landing hypothesis didn’t explain why Uzi could hear N when he was clearly nowhere nearby.
+Maybe shortwave transmissions?
+But that wasn’t it either.

 Thunder rumbled above, and it didn’t jolt Uzi out of her thoughts.
 But it kept rumbling, it got distracting, and then—

 Lightning split the frickin sky open.
-A beam of light like if the sun covered its whole arc in a second.
+A beam of light, like if the sun covered its whole arc in a second.
 The world shuddered.
 Uzi shuddered, like a rabbit jumped over her grave or whatever the humans say.
 The giant electromagnetic outburst probably twigged some of her motors the wrong way.

 She’d lost contact with N after a big lightning bolt like this, just earlier — that one had stunned her for a few seconds.
 Or maybe it was more than seconds.